The complete guide to bases in South Carolina

 Shaw Air Force Base

 Operated by Air Combat Command, Shaw AFB is one of the largest installations in America.
-It’s named for Ervin David Shaw, one of America’s first WWI pilots.
+It's named for Ervin David Shaw, one of America's first WWI pilots.
 Shaw opened its doors just before America entered WWII.
 Its main mission back then was to train and prepare pilots and cadets for combat.
 During the war, over 8,500 pilots graduated from Shaw.
-These days, it’s home to the 20th Fighter Wing.
+These days, it's home to the 20th Fighter Wing.
 The 20th FW operates F-16 CJ aircraft and includes four squadrons.
+Heading to Shaw?
+You owe it to yourself to take a look at our resource guide!

 If you're heading to Ft.
 Jackson, South Carolina, you're probably embarking on your new Army career.
 Lots of recruits do their Basic Combat Training at Jackson, and plenty of Soldiers continue on for their AIT here, too.
 In fact, it's one of the major Army training hubs in the country.
 Jackson trains nearly half of all recruits who enter the force each year!
 The post was named for Andrew Jackson, an Army general and the seventh president of America.
 Jackson boasts more than 52,000 acres and 1,160 buildings.
 While in BCT, you might not get to explore much of the installation, but take your family for a walk during Family Day and see just how massive it is!
 Here's what you can expect as you embark on your Army career.